sameerkhan7/Penn-State-Robotics-Club/IntroductionToArduinoProgramming.md

 ```c
 int LED_PIN = 13;
 ```
-Creates a variable of type integer called `LED_PIN` and sets it equal to 13.
-Integers (int) can hold whole numbers positive or negative.
+Creates a variable of type `int` called `LED_PIN` and sets it equal to 13.
+Integers (int) can hold whole numbers either positive or negative.

 ```c
 pinMode(LED_PIN, OUTPUT);